BethTsai/DS_Final/README.md

-This is a Final Project of Data Structure.
+This is the Final Project of Data Structure.
+Use Trie to implement a Simple Search Engine.